Hey there, quick question.

 Why did you help, even if you were losing the deal?

 It’s because relationships don’t end with deals.
-And if you give genuine value to people, they’d always be happy to reciprocate!
+If you give genuine value to people, they’d always be happy to reciprocate sooner or later! 😊

 4. Share content (without self-promo) that speaks to and helps solve your target customer’s pain points.